6 Myths About Traumatic Brain Injury

 - Recovery from a TBI is quick and straightforward.
 Based on the injury, other physical or mental health conditions and how the victim responds to treatment, recovering from a TBI can take days, months or even years.
 Recovery for many can be a long process characterized by frustrations and setbacks.

 If you or a family member has been injured in a car accident or slip and fall or any other type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.